microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

    ![This screenshot shows the query execution plan using the new QP feature.](media/ssms-udf-inlining-after.png 'Query execution plan with new method')

-   > As you can see, the query plan no longer has a user-defined function operator, but its effects are now observable in the plan, like views or inline TVFs.
+   - As you can see, the query plan no longer has a user-defined function operator, but its effects are now observable in the plan, like views or inline TVFs.
 Here are some key observations from the above plan:

-   A. SQL Server has inferred the implicit join between `dbo.customer` and `dbo.web_sales` and made that explicit via a join operator.
+     - SQL Server has inferred the implicit join between `dbo.customer` and `dbo.web_sales` and made that explicit via a join operator.

-   B. SQL Server has also inferred the implicit `GROUP BY [Customer Key] on dbo.web_sales` and has used the IndexSpool + StreamAggregate to implement it.
+     - SQL Server has also inferred the implicit `GROUP BY [Customer Key] on dbo.web_sales` and has used the IndexSpool + StreamAggregate to implement it.

-   > Depending upon the complexity of the logic in the UDF, the resulting query plan might also get bigger and more complex.
+   - Depending upon the complexity of the logic in the UDF, the resulting query plan might also get bigger and more complex.
 As we can see, the operations inside the UDF are now no longer a black box, and hence the query optimizer is able to cost and optimize those operations.
 Also, since the UDF is no longer in the plan, iterative UDF invocation is replaced by a plan that completely avoids function call overhead.

 ### Task 3: Table variable deferred compilation

 1. Either highlight and delete everything in the query window, or open a new query window.
-Paste the following query into the query window.
+2. Paste the following query into the query window.
 This query makes use of the table variable deferred compilation feature, since the database compatibility level is set to `150`.
-If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it. **Execute** the query.
+If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it.
+3. **Execute** the query.

    ```sql
    USE sales